Recorder (musical instrument): Historical recorders

 The alto in F4 is the standard recorder of the Baroque, although there is a small repertoire written for other sizes.
 In seventeenth-century England, smaller recorders were named for their relationship to the alto and notated as transposing instruments with respect to it: third flute (A4), fifth flute (soprano; C5), sixth flute (D5), and octave flute (sopranino; F5).
 The term flute du quart, or fourth flute (B♭4), was used by Charles Dieupart, although curiously he treated it as a transposing instrument in relation to the soprano rather than the alto.
 In Germanic countries, the equivalent of the same term, Quartflöte, was applied both to the tenor in C4, the interval being measured down from the alto in F4, and to a recorder in C5 (soprano), the interval of a fourth apparently being measured up from an alto in G4.
 Recorder parts in the Baroque were typically notated using the treble clef, although they may also be notated in French violin clef (G clef on the bottom line of the staff).

 In modern usage, recorders not in C or F are alternatively referred to using the name of the closest instrument in C or F, followed by the lowest note.
 For example, a recorder with lowest note G4 may be known as a G-alto or alto in G, a recorder with lowest note D5 (also "sixth flute") as a D-soprano or soprano in D, and a recorder in G3 as a G-bass or G-basset.
 This usage is not totally consistent.
 Notably, the baroque recorder in D4 is not commonly referred to as a D-tenor nor a D-alto; it is most commonly referred to using the historical name "voice flute".

 Structure

 Materials

-Recorders have historically been constructed from hardwoods and ivory, sometimes with metal keys.
+Recorders have historically been constructed from hardwoods and ivory, sometimes with metal tone keys.
 Since the modern revival of the recorder, plastics have been used in the mass manufacture of recorders, as well as by a few individual makers.

 Today, a wide variety of hardwoods are used to make recorder bodies.
 Relatively fewer varieties of wood are used to make recorder blocks, which are often made of red cedar, chosen because of its rot resistance, ability to absorb water, and low expansion when wet.
 A recent innovation is the use of synthetic ceramics in the manufacture of recorder blocks.
+Instruments fitted with this device were marketed by Moeck in the 1970s.